Momentum Multi-Marginal Schr\"odinger Bridge Matching: Introduction

-However, understanding the underlying dynamics in complex real-world scenarios entails inferring the trajectories of samples while possessing only separate measurements at coarse time intervals \citep{chen2023deep}.
+However, many complex real-world scenarios provide separate measurements at coarse time intervals \citep{chen2023deep}.
 In this case, solving several distinct SB problems between adjacent marginals and connecting the ensuing bridges leads to suboptimal trajectories that fail to account for temporal dependencies or model the dynamics without discontinuities \citep{lavenant2024toward}.
-To address this issue, a generalization of the SB problem is considered: the multi-marginal Schrödinger Bridge (mmSB) \citep{chen2019multi}.
-In contrast to standard SB theory, this approach augments the dynamics to the phase state, similarly to the Critical-damped Langevin Dynamics (CLD;\citep{dockhorn2021score}).
-Incorporating the velocity and coupling it with the position leads to smooth trajectories traversing multiple time-indexed marginals in position space \citep{chen2023generative}, as illustrated in Figure \ref{fig:SBvsmmSB}.
-Therefore, this approach enables us to capture temporal coherence and better leverage the information-rich data of complex systems such as cell dynamics \citep{yeo2021generative, zhang2024scnode}, meteorological evolution \citep{franzke2015stochastic}, and economics \citep{kazakevivcius2021understanding}.
+To address this issue, a generalization of the SB problem is considered: the multi-marginal Schrödinger Bridge (mmSB) \citep{chen2019multi}, in which the dynamics are augmented to the phase space.
+Incorporating the velocity and coupling it with the position leads to smooth trajectories traversing multiple time-indexed marginals in position space \citep{dockhorn2021score,chen2023deep}, as illustrated in Figure \ref{fig:SBvsmmSB}.
+This approach enables us to capture the underlying dynamics and better leverage the information-rich data of complex systems such as cell dynamics \citep{yeo2021generative, zhang2024scnode}, meteorological evolution \citep{franzke2015stochastic}, and economics \citep{kazakevivcius2021understanding}.
+This wide applicability of multi-marginal systems in real-world applications has spurred significant interest in developing algorithms to address these problems.
+However, existing methodologies either sacrifice optimality for scalability or vice versa.